 - All-Inclusive versus Non All-Inclusive - Once you have narrowed down your vacation type the next question to focus on is type of experience.
-If you have decided on a ski location you are limited to non all-inclusive options since very few ski resorts include full food and beverage packages.
-(A few will include breakfast that can be negotiated in.)
-On the other hand, if you are looking for a beach or golf vacation then you have the option of all-inclusive properties, European plan properties, and properties with breakfast-only included.
-All-inclusive properties are easier to manage budget as you know exactly how much will be spent and attendees are not expected to spend any additional money.
-With properties that are not all-inclusive, the host company can either provide organized meals per day, resort credit for the entire time, or cover the entire spend however there is no way to budget if they cover the entire spend.
+If you have decided on a ski location you are limited to non all-inclusive options since very few ski resorts include full food and beverage packages (A few will include breakfast that can be negotiated in).
+On the other hand, if you are looking for a beach or golf vacation, then you have the option of multiple type of properties.
+All-inclusive properties, European plan properties, and properties with breakfast-only option.
+All-inclusive properties are easier to manage your budget as you know exactly how much will be spent and attendees are not expected to spend any additional money.
+With properties that are not all-inclusive, the host company can either provide organized meals per day, resort credit for the entire time, or cover the entire spend, however there is no way to budget if they cover the entire spend.

 - Location - Third is location.
 If you decided on an all-inclusive the majority of resorts are located in Costa Rica, Mexico, Jamaica, and Punta Cana.
 Outside of these four locations you can find limited options in the following places; St. Maarten, Antigua, St. Lucia, Bahamas, Puerto Rico, Barbados, Cuba, Aruba, Grenada, and Turks and Caicos.
 Unfortunately, some of these properties are focused on couples only so if you need double beds it might not be the perfect fit for your group.
 Also some of these locations are better suited to non all-inclusive resorts due to the standard of the properties (for example Aruba).